elbaulp/algui91-hugo/content/post/nueva-guia-your-guide-to-google-analytics.md

 - google analytics
 - guias
 - Your Guide to Google Analytics
-title: "Nueva Gu\xEDa: Your Guide to Google Analytics"
+title: "Nueva Guía: Your Guide to Google Analytics"
 ---

 [<amp-img on="tap:lightbox1" role="button" tabindex="0" layout="responsive" src="/img/2012/08/googleanalytics-5001-246x300.jpg" alt="Your Guide To Google Analytics" title="Your Guide To Google Analytics" width="199px" height="243px" />][1]